Best Friends (1982 film)

 Best Friends is a 1982 American romantic comedy film starring Burt Reynolds and Goldie Hawn.
 It is based on the true story of the relationship between its writers Barry Levinson and Valerie Curtin.
 The film was directed by Norman Jewison.

 Plot

 Richard Babson and Paula McCullen are a couple of Hollywood screenwriters who have lived and worked together for a number of years.
-Richard would like to get married, but Paula does not feel the need.
+Richard desperately wants to get married, but Paula does not feel the need.

 Having just written a film script for producer Larry Weissman, the couple decides to get married without letting anyone else know.
 Paula can tell it is important to Richard, so she reluctantly agrees.

-They are wed in a Los Angeles marriage bureau by a man named Jorge Medina in heavily accented English, making for a comical moment.
-For a honeymoon trip, they travel cross-country by train to inform their parents back East about what they have done.
+They are wed in a Los Angeles marriage bureau and decide to travel cross-country by train to inform their parents back East about what they have done as their honeymoon.

-The first stop is Buffalo, New York, where they are met in a winter wonderland by Paula's parents.
+The first stop is Buffalo, New York, in the brutal winter, by Paula's parents.
 Eleanor and Tim McCullen are old-fashioned, so Paula informs Richard that they will need to sleep in separate beds.
-Richard isn't happy about being treated like a child or about the frigid climate and the constantly open window.
+Richard is frustrated by the frigid weather and about being treated like a child.